 Can I see both my own and my psychologists face during the session?

-The platform, Zoom allows you to see both your own and your psychologist’s face.
-Your psychologist’s face will be in the centre of the screen while he/she is talking; and your face may appear in a separate smaller window to the left or right of your screen.
+Zoom allows you to see both your own and your psychologist’s face.
+Your psychologist’s face will be in the centre of the screen while they are talking, and your face may appear in a separate smaller window to the left or right of your screen.
 To avoid seeing your own face (if this is uncomfortable for you), a small ‘X’ will appear in the corner of the window within which your videocam appears.
-This will hide the view of your face on your screen but not the psychologists screen.
+This will hide the view of your face on your screen but not the psychologist’s screen.

 If you feel uncomfortable with videoconferencing, phone consultations are available as an alternative.